-Remember that every records request you or your client submit is being sent to a government agency.
+Remember that every record request you or your client submit is being sent to a government agency.
 This means that you need to be very careful about the information that you include in the request.
 Although we have not heard of anyone being picked up by immigration enforcement because of filing a records request, there is no guarantee that this will not happen.
 To protect your client, we recommend NOT listing the client's physical address in the request, or any other information you do not want the government to know.
+A mailing address can be used instead of a residential address.
 See Chapters 2, 3, and 4 for specific guidance on how to fill out records requests strategically.

 Example: Wei is contesting alienage in immigration court.
 He filed a FOIA with DHS to obtain his previous immigration records.
-Where the paper FOIA request form asks for his country of birth, he should not list his country of birth, as DHS could use this information as evidence against him in court.29 Instead, he should state, "DHS alleges [insert country name]."
+Where the paper FOIA request form asks for his country of birth, it is possible that DHS could use this information as evidence against him in court.27 Some practitioners advise answering this question strategically as follows: "DHS alleges [insert country name]."